wp-plugins/icontact-infusionsoft-from-popup/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.0

-By this plugins you can override the default look and feel (stylesheet/css) of iContact and InfusionSoft web form, also you can display them in your page/post as button using shortcode.
+By this plugins you can override the default look and feel (stylesheet/css) of iContact and InfusionSoft web form.

 == Description ==